|Eligibility | How is FWS Awarded | Accepting FWS | Find a Job in BengalLink | Paperwork | Other Part-Time Jobs | Resources|

 Attending at least half-time (6 credit hours)

-Maintain satisfactory progress toward a degree
+Maintain satisfactory progress toward the completion of a degree

 Cannot be in default on any other federal loans